Fabian strategy: Later examples

-During the First Indochina War, the Viet Minh used the strategy by utilizing delaying and hit-and-run tactics and scorched-earth strategy against the better-equipped French forces, which prolonged the war and caused both the French high command and home front to grow weary of the fighting, ending with the decisive Vietnamese victory at Dien Bien Phu.
-The Viet Cong and the PAVN would later use this strategy against the Americans and ARVN forces during the Vietnam War.
+During the First Indochina War, the Viet Minh under the general Võ Nguyên Giáp, nickname "Red Napoleon", effectively employed used the strategy by way of delaying and hit-and-run tactics, as well as scorched-earth strategy, against the better-equipped French forces, which prolonged the war and caused both the French high command and home front to grow weary of the fighting, ending with the decisive Vietnamese victory at Dien Bien Phu.
+The Viet Cong and the PAVN would later use this strategy against the American and ARVN forces during the Vietnam War.